bogdan7978/Cheatsheets/git_cheatsheet.md

-git reset . - to return all the files to untracked/staged (undo git add) git commit -m "message" - To add a snapshot of your changes git log - to see a history of the commits git commit -a -m "message" - to commit without using git add --dry-run - to test a commit
+git reset . - to return all the files to untracked/staged (undo git add) git commit -m "message" - To add a snapshot of your changes git log - to see a history of the commits git commit -am "message" - to commit without using git add --dry-run - to test a commit

 git remote - tells you which remote repositories are linked to your local one